Twin Perspectives

 During our week visit to Uzbekistan, we completed the ‘golden triangle’ itinerary – visiting Tashkent, Bukhara and Samarkand.
 These are all cities on the ancient Silk Road Route, and are easy to get to by high speed train.

+These cities are the main tourist areas in Uzbekistan and are generally considered the safest for visitors.
 As such, it’s likely a route you’ll also take as a solo female traveller in Uzbekistan – and one we’d definitely recommend.

 Tashkent